 Recovery Week is CRUCIAL in my world as an athlete and as a coach.
-Most athletes are Type A personality, so they tend to go harder, longer for a longer period of time.
-Some of my athletes hesitate to take a “down week” but trust me, they will not lose fitness.
+Most athletes are Type A personalities, so they tend to go harder, longer for a longer period of time.
+Some of my athletes hesitate to take a “down week,” but trust me; they will not lose fitness.
 This recovery week is only helping them.
-Athletes feel that if you go hard all the time then you will make improvements.
+Athletes feel that if you go hard all the time, then you will make improvements.

 Still not convinced about recovery day weeks?

 Look at your own training now.
 Have you had any time off in your training schedule?
 Do you schedule yourself rest days?
 Rest or Active Recovery Weeks?
 If you don’t, why NOT!
 This is where you recover.
-Take advantage of it.
+Could you take advantage of it?